Apollo-Core/EE-IO/README.md

 + EE-Demo
 + EE-Deploy

-### Relevant For
-+ Defining the syntax of the input files
-+ Creation of the Enactment Graph used as Apollo's system model

-## Input Files
+## Input File Format

 This section describes the content and the format of the files which can be used with the Apollo run-time system.

 ### Input Data

 The input data for processing is defined in JSON format.
+See the *inputData* directory in [EE-Demo](https://github.com/Apollo-Core/EE-Demo) for example files.

 ### Workflow Definition

-The application workflow is defined with an AFCL file in YAML format.
+The application workflow is defined with an [AFCL](https://apollowf.github.io/learn.html) file in YAML format.

 ### Function Type Mappings